 And drum roll, please, for the all time worst sub experience. . .

 1. I got a sub on the day of the eclipse.
-I left the lessons plans all related to the amazing event, which we had been working on and expecting with much excitement.
-When I returned to school the next day, I was confronted by all these high schoolers, panicking with fear that the end of the world was coming in a week and all of them, most likely, would end up in the eternal fire pit, especially the homosexual students and such.
+I left the lessons plans all related to the amazing event, which we were working on and anticipating with much excitement.
+When I returned to school the next day, all my high schoolers confronted me, panicked with fear that the end of the world was coming in a week and all of them, most likely, would end up in the eternal fire pit, especially the homosexual students and such.

 She told them, they were doomed and that she knew all this because she could read the future and see visions of the upcoming fearful events.
 It was a mess!
-By the time I went to the office to speak about it, they already had decided to never call her back, because the students had gone home and told their parents about the awful day with the sub and that the end of the world was upon them.
+By the time I went to the office to speak about it, they already had decided to never call her back, because the students went home and told their parents about the awful day with the sub and that the end of the world was upon them.

 While compiling this list, I also heard from many teachers in support of subs and how hard they work.